 Check with your healthcare provider before starting any exercise program.
 He or she may have suggestions about what type of program is best for you.

 Learn proper technique from a trainer at your local gym, or take a class.
 Check with your healthcare provider about participating in a cardiac rehabilitation program.

 Wear comfortable clothes and shoes.
 Look for sturdy athletic shoes with good support and rubber soles.

 Start slowly, and pay attention to how you feel.
 Expect some stiffness and sore muscles, but not pain.

 Try to schedule your workout for a certain time of day, such as before breakfast or dinner, so that it becomes part of your routine.

 Give your muscles a day of rest in between each strength-training session.

-Try working your lower body 1 day and then your upper body the next day.
+Try working your lower body one day and then your upper body the next day.
 This way you won't overwork the same muscles.

 Invite a friend or family member to start strength training with you.
 This will make exercising more enjoyable and may help keep you motivated.